 Matsumoto: It’s an unavoidable problem in the case of something like Yamato.
 I don’t think it’s a criticism if it just refers to the way ships are depicted moving and fighting.
 The most important part is the presentation.
 In the beginning I argued that we should name it Spaceship Yamato rather than Space Battleship, but so it goes.

 I think the militaristic aspect is in the eye of the beholder, such as a person who places the fate of the original battleship above everything else.
 But if the definition of militarism is fighting, that’s another problem.
 A difficult one.
-It becomes a problem of the individual viewer.
+At that point, it’s up to the individual viewer.

 For example, some equate warships with methodical discipline, sometimes to the point of fascism.
 But those of another generation might not make that bitter connection.
 No matter what ship we used, we would have invited misunderstanding in some form.